 Now that you have decided whether to send you child to Boarding, Day-Boarding or Day School, it is time to understand the different education boards and curriculums available in India today.

 Born in a country where parents have wanted their children to first become engineers or doctors and then figure out what their children may wish to become, I try to develop an understanding of the destinations the possible paths (i.e. different educational boards) are likely to lead our children in today’s educational scenario in India.
-In this blog, I try to draw out my understanding of the similarities, differences, advantages and limitations of the different options available.
+In this blog, I try to draw out my understanding of the similarities, differences, advantages and limitations of the different curriculum options available in India.

 India follows a “10+2” pattern for school education.
 I would like to give a word of caution to my readers at the start: the decision on the choice of education board is relative to where your child is currently in this 10+2 pattern, so please exercise your own judgement with my arguments and verdicts.

 India is proliferated with three domestic education boards – CBSE, CISCE (ICSE, ISC) & State Boards with two international education boards selectively sprayed – IGCSE & IB.
-Below are some facts at a glance (as per respective official websites on August 12th, 2014 at 4pm)
+Below are some facts at a glance (as per respective official websites on August 12th, 2014)

 CBSE: About 15,000 affiliated schools in India and 24 other countries making it the most popular board in India.

 CISCE (ICSE, ISC): Approximately 1,900 affiliated schools in India making it the second most popular board in India.

 State Boards: Affiliated schools are restricted to state in which board is established.

 IGCSE: 310 affiliated schools in India and over 10,000 schools in 160 countries making the most popular International board amongst these.